ruslanmv/hello-watsonx-orchestrate/docs/README.md

 At the core, you have seamless integration with **watsonx.ai**, giving you access to powerful, enterprise-ready models like the **Llama 3 series** and IBM's own high-performance **Granite** models.
 The `llm: watsonx/meta-llama/llama-3-8b-instruct` we used is just one of many excellent choices.

-But the journey doesn't end there.
-The ADK opens the door to a host of other industry giants.
-Want to experiment with **OpenAI's GPT-4**?
-Or perhaps **Anthropic's Claude** models?
-Maybe **Google's Gemini** or a specialized model from **Mistral**?
-It's as simple as adding the provider and your credentials.
-For those who love local control and experimentation, the ADK even supports models running locally via **Ollama**.

 You can see the full roster of available models in your own environment at any time.
 Just open your terminal and run: